- Help clients help you

 and the same linear regression line

-In addition to regular EDA, you must look at some individual data points.
+In addition to regular EDA, look at some individual data points.

-df.sample() a couple of times, let your brain figure out some interesting patterns that can help you later.
+df.sample() a couple of times, let your brain figure out some interesting patterns in the raw data.

 Look at model results